Summer programs, generally taken one or two summers prior to enrollment, enable parents and students to get a taste of the boarding school experience.

 Clubs and Organizations

 Interscholastic athletics are also a key part of the Ross educational program, in which students are provided with challenges that inspire them to levels of achievement far past their perceived limits.
-Students are required to participate in at least one team sport while at Ross, though many choose to participate and develop their athletic skills beyond that requirement.
-Ross partners with other local schools for some sports such as baseball and lacrosse to field more competitive teams.
-Ross teams have enjoyed several recent successes, notably a championship in tennis and top league records in soccer and baseball.
-In addition to promoting physical skill and coordination development, Ross coaches are responsible for teaching students appropriate attitudes toward citizenship, sportsmanship and cooperation, as well as guiding them in developing self-discipline and positive self-esteem through their athletic endeavors.
+Students are required to participate in at least one season of a team sport while at Ross, though many choose to participate and develop their athletic skills beyond that requirement.
+Ross partners with other local schools for some sports to field more competitive teams.
+In addition to promoting physical skill and coordination development, Ross coaches are responsible for teaching students appropriate attitudes toward citizenship, sportsmanship, and cooperation, as well as guiding them in developing self-discipline and positive self-esteem through their athletic endeavors.

 Arts Department Director: Jennifer Cross